ksu-cs-textbooks/cis301/content/4-chapter/4_5-notRules.md

 ## Bottom elimination

 There is a special law for reasoning forwards from an impossible situation — the ⊥e law — which says, in the case of a contradiction, everything becomes a fact.
-(That is, "if False is a fact, so is everything else!".)
+(That is, "if False is a fact, so is everything else ¬".)
 This rule is called "bottom elimination", and is written as `⊥e`.
 Here is a formalization of the rule:

 ```text
          ⊥